 The University Tenure and Promotion Committee shall be composed of five (5) tenured faculty members (faculty must hold the professorial rank of Associate or Professor) elected by the faculty using a secret ballot during the fall orientation.
-This election will be conducted by the

-Chief Academic Officer who will recommend those elected to the Institutional Executive Officer for appointment to the University Tenure and Promotion Committee.
+This election will be conducted by the Chief Academic Officer who will in turn, recommend those elected by the faculty to the Institutional Executive Officer for appointment to the University Tenure and Promotion Committee.
 In the case of promotion, faculty members of the committee must hold a rank equivalent to or higher than the one being sought.
-Each academic college (Arts and Sciences and Education /Professional Studies) shall have two (2) representatives; the remaining member of the committee will be selected from among the faculty at large.
+The University Tenure and Promotion Committee shall be made up of five members elected by the faculty.
+Two members must be from Education/Professional Studies disciplines and two members must be from Arts and Sciences disciplines.
+Each of the academic college (Arts and Sciences and Education/Professional Studies) shall have two (2) representatives; the remaining member of the committee will be selected from among the faculty at large.
+No department shall have more than one representative on the University Tenure and

+Promotion Committee.
 Department Chairs, Deans and administrators are not eligible to serve.
 Qualified library faculty are eligible to serve on the committee.
 Each committee member shall serve for a one-year term.
 The committee itself shall elect a chairperson.
 If a vacancy occurs on the University Tenure and Promotion Committee after the recommendation by the faculty at large, the person with the next highest number of votes in the University election shall be elected to serve.